By Cassie Blackeby

 “I remember saying to my husband that night, this doesn’t belong here.
 My body was trying to tell me something,” she recalls.

-Instead of crumbling, she went into what she calls “go mode.”
+Instead of crumbling, Phoebe went into what she calls “go mode.”
 “I didn’t feel doom.
 I just had this really good feeling—I knew it wasn’t going to kill me.”

-Within weeks, Phoebe underwent a double mastectomy with reconstruction, followed by six months of grueling chemotherapy.
-She lost her hair, her eyelashes and was thrust into early menopause—but never lost her determination.
+Within weeks, Phoebe underwent a double mastectomy with reconstruction, followed by six months of chemotherapy.
+She lost her hair, her eyelashes, and entered early menopause — yet she never lost her determination.

-Through it all, she and her partner Peter, her high school sweetheart of more than 14 years, faced the challenges together.
-Before treatment began, they planned their wedding in just nine days and were married in a magical celebration surrounded by loved ones.
+Throughout treatment, Phoebe and her partner Peter, her high school sweetheart of 14 years, faced the challenges together.
+Before treatment began, they planned their wedding in just nine days and celebrated surrounded by loved ones.
 “It was the best day ever.”

-Soon after, they turned to a fertility specialist, determined to hold onto their dream of becoming parents.
+They also turned to a fertility specialist, determined to preserve their dream of becoming parents.
 “Before chemo, we created embryos.
 It was one of the most important steps we ever took.”

-During recovery, Phoebe embraced COUCH’s holistic services, from cooking classes and Look Good Feel Better workshops to yoga and acupuncture.
+During recovery, Phoebe embraced COUCH’s services, from cooking classes and Look Good Feel Better workshops to yoga and acupuncture.
 “Those sessions often got me through the darkest days.
-When chemo stopped and surgery was done, COUCH helped my body and mind heal.
-It brought a whole new side of treatment I hadn’t expected and it made such a difference.”
+COUCH helped my body and mind heal.
+It brought a whole new side of treatment I hadn’t expected, and it made such a difference.”

 Stories like Phoebe’s are only possible because of the care COUCH provides.
 By becoming a Champion of COUCH, you can help more Far North locals receive the same care and hope.
 To find out more, head to https://couch.org.au/charity/champions-of-couch-1.